[Joy] You can now connect to RDS (Aurora) on a private subnet in a CloudShell VPC environment

 Security group: [Security group to assign (up to 5)]

-The CloudShell environment will start up, so all you have to do is connect to Aurora MySQL.
+The CloudShell environment will start up, and all you have to do is connect to Aurora MySQL.

 Conclusion

-Until now, it was necessary to set up a staging environment just to perform simple database operations.
+Until now, it was necessary to set up a stepping stone environment just to perform simple database operations.

 With this latest feature update, you can now perform simple operations without having to prepare these environments!

-It's nice to see an update that addresses the issues we've been looking for.
+It's nice to see an update that hits the spot.